 Several laws regulate collections contact compliance, including the Fair Debt Collection Practices Act (FDCPA), the Telephone Consumer Protection Act (TCPA), the Consumer Financial Protection Bureau (CFPB), and various state-level regulations.

-The Fair Debt Collection Practices Act (FDCPA) is the primary federal law governing debt collection communications practices.
+The Fair Debt Collection Practices Act (FDCPA) is the foundation of FDCPA compliance, outlining strict rules for consumer communication during debt collection.
+It is the primary federal law governing debt collection communications practices.
 It includes specific rules that regulate telemarketing collections and call centers, such as:

 • Contacting consumers: Debt collectors are generally prohibited from contacting individuals before 8 a.m. or after 9 p.m.
 They must also respect requests to avoid contacting consumers at specific places, such as their workplace.